kevinlu4588/WhenAreConceptsErased/README.md

-# Concept Erasure in Diffusion Models
+#[NeurIPS 2025] When are Concepts Erased from Diffusion Models?

-This repository accompanies the paper **"When are Concepts Really Erased in Diffusion Models?"**, which investigates concept erasure techniques in diffusion models via multiple different perspectives outside of the traditional optimized inputs (prompt/raw text embedding).
+This repository accompanies the paper **"When are Concepts Erased from Diffusion Modelss?"**, which investigates concept erasure techniques in diffusion models via multiple different perspectives outside of the traditional optimized inputs (prompt/raw text embedding).

 ## Overview